In the midst of creation – the quick and dirty test is handy.

 “It doesn’t matter where you live.
 If you have a goal in mind, you can turn any venue or destination into a valuable field trip.
 If you’re looking for beauty and sensory relief, it could be a local gallery or a walk in the woods.
 If you want chaos and exposed human emotions, spend sometime in a hospital emergency room or a bus terminal.”

 It’s your art.
+Savor it.
 Rise up.
 And claim it.